icmlviz/icmlviz.github.io/reference.md

 ---
-layout: page
+layout: default
+title: Reference
 permalink: /reference/
 ---

 ## List of reference papers##

-Since this is the first workshop on visualzation for deep learning, here is a list of the papers in the past that related to this topics.
+Since this is the first workshop on visualzation for deep learning, here is a list of the papers in the past that related to this topic.
 Feel free to email bjiang [at] berkeley.edu if you know any other related papers.
 This will greatly help us find out the audience and contributors for the workshop.

 ------------CNN & Vision---------------